 Turner Heath is next door to Rookery, this is where George Antrobus lived while he developed various mills in Bollington.
 When Philip Antrobus junior died in 1829 he left a small works at Turner Heath consisting of a warehouse, dye house, weaving shop, and steam engine.

-And in 1896 John Alfred Wanklyn also lived here.
+In 1896 John Alfred Wanklyn lived here.
 Also listed is John Eardley who was a farmer.

-1901: census William Bradley aged forty eight years a calico printer from Bollington lived with his wife Isabella Ann aged forty nine years from Liverpool.
+1901: William Bradley aged forty eight years a calico printer from Bollington lived at Turner Heath House with his wife Isabella Ann aged forty nine years and from Liverpool.
 They had four daughters between fourteen and twenty nine years, all were cotton weavers.

-Also on this census, on the very next page is another Turner Heath on the same road.
-Presumably one of them is Turner Heath Mill but it is not clear which is which.
+Also on this census, on the very next page is another Turner Heath listing on the same road.
+Presumably one of them is Turner Heath Mill now named Heath House, but it is not clear which is which.
 The occupiers of the second house were Harry Chadwick aged twenty nine years, a cotton weaver from Bollington, his wife Emily aged twenty eight also from Bollington and Arthur their one year old son.
 Also living there was Emily`s Mother and Brother Jane Stringer aged fifty seven years and Arthur James Stringer a blacksmith aged twenty six and from Bollington.

 In the 1914 Kelly`s Directory Isaac Needham is registered as living at Turner Heath.